 Warm up with a rural getaway

-As Yufuin Hot Springs is located on a flat river basin surrounded by mountains, the area can be misty, particularly on winter mornings.
+As Yufuin Hot Springs is located in a small basin surrounded by mountains.
+On winter mornings, fog sometimes forms from the river that runs through town.
 After leaving the main streets of the town, you will soon see the rice paddies and tranquil scenery.

 Explore beyond the main areas to soak up the rural atmosphere and slow pace of life.
 Lake Kinrin can be found at the end of the town's main street.
-There are walking paths around the lake as well as some public baths, shops, and cafes.
+There are walking paths around the lake as well as some shops and cafes.